 That’s not all, though!
 A plethora of aquatic plants reside in the “Water Gardens,” and you can find a cool place to relax in the “Shady Gardens.”
 From March to October, kids can also explore the ecosystems of Colorado at the “Mordecai Children’s Garden.”

 The Denver CityPASS also provides access to current exhibitions that change throughout the year and live artist demonstrations on select weekends.
-(Editor’s Note: The Denver Art Museum generously offers free admission to kids under 18 year-round.
+(Editor’s Note: The Denver Art Museum generously offers free admission to kids under 18 year-round and free admission to all on the second Tuesday of each month.
 So, if you’re traveling with your family, consider this when choosing how to use your Denver CityPASS.)

 History Colorado Center

 The History Colorado Center features permanent and traveling exhibitions that tell the story of Colorado’s rich history.
-There are some pretty neat displays, like the 3D postcards, and many exhibits are interactive – making this walk through history a fun time for kids and adults alike.
+There are some pretty neat displays, like the “Centennial State in 100 Objects” exhibt, and many of the exhibits are interactive – making this walk through history a fun time for kids and adults alike.
 The center also offers programs for adults and children and includes a research center with access to an extensive collection of resources.

 Other Benefits of the Denver CityPASS